stg-tud/apsa/2019/0-Organization/Organization.md

 # Lecture
 Every week at 11:40am in S101|A03.

+- We are going to discuss algorithms (static analyses) that can be used to detect code smells and security vulnerabilities by analyzing the (binary) code of applications.
 - The concepts generally apply to a very wide range of languages and programming language paradigms.
 - The examples and analyses are primarily concerned with Java (Bytecode).
-- The language that we use for implementing analyses is [Scala](https://www.scala-lang.org)).
+- The language that we use for implementing analyses is [Scala](https://www.scala-lang.org).

 The lecture slides can be found at: [https://github.com/stg-tud/apsa](https://github.com/stg-tud/apsa/tree/master/2019).